Vyral/mark-ramey/_posts/2020-07-23-how-do-i-get-my-kids-excited-to-move.md

 {% include youtube.html %}

-Moving is stressful for kids, so help them along with these great tips.Moving is stressful for kids, so help them along with these great tips.
+<p style="text-align: center;"><em>Moving is stressful for kids, so help them along with these great tips.Moving is stressful for kids, so help them along with these great tips.</em></p>

 Moving is often very stressful for children.
 The first things they think about are giving up their friends and their favorite aspects of their current home.
 I want to share a few strategies that may make them feel more comfortable with the process.&nbsp;